dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2972: Celebrating diversity fosters understanding.
+### T2972: Celebrate and learn from our cultural differences.

 |Support|
 |---|